isabella232/ads-infra-kontrol/README.md

 include to any [**Kubernetes**](https://github.com/GoogleCloudPlatform/kubernetes) pod.
 It relies on [**Etcd**](https://github.com/coreos/etcd) for synchronization, leader election and persistence and will allow you to run code whenever a change occurs within the a set of monitored pods.
+Communications are performed using [**ZeroRPC**](http://www.zerorpc.io/) over TCP at port 8000 by default.

+The image will right now leverage the AWS metadata API to gather node level information (this will be extended to include other providers down the road).

-It also offers the *Automaton* command-line tool to run a finite state machine that is controlled via a local unix socket.
+It also offers the *automaton* command-line tool to run a finite state machine that is controlled via a local unix socket.
 This machine can be used to script the lifecycle of whatever process is managed by *kontrol*.